ANANTHA80/aspectjlogger/README.md

 4. If for some reasons weaving does not work.
 Add -showWeaveInfo in aop.xml
 \<weaver options="-verbose **-showWeaveInfo**"\>
 5. Check file:C:/DebugApp/log4j.properties for log file location and name.
 It is named as log-myapp.log.
 It will be in current executing directory.
+6. In Linux enviroments ensure artifacts/aspectlogger-0.0.1.jar and other jars in artifacts/lib/*.jar are not read only.